-Caffeine can act as a diuretic, although habitual moderate (\leq 400 mg/day) intake does not adversely affect hydration (van Dam 2020).
+Caffeine can act as a diuretic, although habitual moderate (≤ 400 mg/day) intake does not adversely affect hydration (van Dam 2020).
 The dose of caffeine required to induce acute diuresis is in the order of 300 mg (Osswald and Schnerman 2011).

 There is considerable variation between individuals in responses to the various effects of caffeine.
 As examples, some individuals are particularly susceptible to its anxiogenic effects, and some are particularly susceptible to sleep disturbance.
 Also highly variable between individuals are the extent to which tolerance develops with habitual use, and the severity of caffeine withdrawal symptoms.
 Inherited differences have been identified in the pharmacokinetics and in the pharmacodynamics of caffeine.
 Studies in twins indicate that the heritability of most caffeine-related traits including caffeine-related insomnia, caffeine toxicity, caffeine tolerance, caffeine withdrawal and perception of caffeine's bitterness ranges between 0.36 and 0.58, on a scale from 0 (not heritable) to 1 (completely inherited), while heritability of heavy caffeine consumption is higher, at around 0.77.
-Studies investigating the effect of stage of life on caffeine consumption hetween the ages of 9 and 14, but genotype becomes increasingly influential through adolescence and caffeine use in adulthood is usually stable over time (Yang et al 2010).
+Studies investigating the effect of stage of life on caffeine consumption indicate that family environment has the greatest influence on caffeine consumption between the ages of 9 and 14, but genotype becomes increasingly influential through adolescence and caffeine use in adulthood is usually stable over time (Yang et al 2010).